RubenEsposito/TheMovieDBFavorites/README.md

 ### Installation

 The project is prepared so everything you need to do is clone the repository, open the xcodeproj and run it.

+IMPORTANT: Sometimes you could receive an error due to Swift Package Manager issues (typically a "Couldn't get revision" error).
+If it happens to you, please in Xcode click File > Packages -> Reset Package Caches from the menu and then build again.

 ### Tests